FanghaoT/fanghaot.github.io/_posts/2023-06-26-Scripts-in-PSIM.md

     In the above code, `folder+"buck.psimsch"` specifies the path to the PSIM schematic file, `folder+"buck.smv"` specifies the path to the Simview file, and `TotalTime=6m` and `PrintTime=0.1m` are simulation options. `g1` contains all the waveform information.

 By following these steps and modifying the script to match your specific simulation setup, you can run a simulation using a script in PSIM.

+## Step 2: Run Multiple Simulations by Script
+To be continued